eddiesosera/dv300-term1-backend/README.md

 Who was responsible for developing each part of the backend.

 **Eddie**
-  - skateboard Route and Model
+  - Skateboard Route and Model
   - Configuration Route and Model
   - Location Route and Model
   - User Model Route